nashirj/robot-drummer/README.md

 `live audio -> mic -> computer -> audio_to_midi -> midi in (solo) -> neural network -> midi out (drums) -> midi_to_actuation -> actuation signal -> microcontroller -> motor`

+the output of the drum comping is a function of both drummer style and the current music going on. so first maybe we need to learn a model of a drummer, and only then can we learn how to respond to musical input (e.g. soloing/bass/piano comping)

 [sample audio to midi converter](https://bedroomproducersblog.com/2021/10/25/dodo-audio-midi-converter/)

 Can maybe use [max msp](https://cycling74.com/products/max).
 Student license [costs $250](https://cycling74.com/shop)